Hello, my name is Dave Kjaer…

-At some point early on, it occurred to me that I should document my progression so I started a blog.
+Early on during this process it occurred to me that I should start a blog to document everything.
 Over time I added more and more features that pertain to various things like the vegan lifestyle, animal rights, environmental causes, computer programming and my lifelong passion for music.

 I hope you like the site and find something of interest here.